 Ford Focus review

-The Ford Focus is great to drive, with an efficient EcoBoost engine and a top-value price tag
+The Ford Focus is fantastic to drive, and offers brilliant EcoBoost petrol engines and lots of tech at a top-value price

 Our choice: Focus 1.0T EcoBoost (125) Zetec